Hackers Are Becoming Smarter and More Adaptable to Technological Innovations

-That document which was privately distributed to firms at risk of attacks, described a narrower set of activity focusing on the nuclear, energy and critical manufacturing sectors.
+Moreover, that document was privately distributed to firms at risk of attacks.
+It described a narrower set of activity focusing on the nuclear, energy and critical manufacturing sectors.

-The Department of Homeland Security declined to elaborate on the information in the report or say what prompted the government to go public with the information now.
+However, the Department of Homeland Security declined to elaborate on the information in the report.
+They also didn’t comment on what prompted the government to go public with the information now.

-“The technical alert provides recommendations to prevent and mitigate malicious cyber activity targeting multiple sectors and reiterates our commitment to remain vigilant for new threats,” it said.
+“The technical alert provides recommendations to mitigate and prevent malicious cyber activity targeting multiple sectors and reiterates our commitment to remain vigilant for new threats,” it said.

-Security researchers said the report described an escalation in targeting of infrastructure in Europe and the US that had been noted in recent reports from private firms, including Symantec.
+Security researchers said the report described an escalation in the targeting of infrastructure.
+Specifically, private firms in Europe and the US had been targets in recent reports, including Symantec.

 The FBI declined to comment on the report.